google/WebFundamentals/src/content/en/fundamentals/security/csp/source-whitelists.md

 * **`'unsafe-eval'`** allows text-to-JavaScript mechanisms like `eval`.
 (We'll get to this too.)

-These keywords require single-quotes. `script-src 'self'` (with quotes) authorizes the execution of JavaScript from the current host. `script-src self` (no quotes) allows JavaScript from a server named "`self`" (and _not_ from the current host), which probably isn't what you meant.
+These keywords require single-quotes.
+For example, `script-src 'self'` (with quotes) authorizes the execution of JavaScript from the current host; `script-src self` (no quotes) allows JavaScript from a server named "`self`" (and _not_ from the current host), which probably isn't what you meant.

 ## Sandboxing

 There's one more directive worth talking about: `sandbox`.
-It's a bit different than the others we've looked at, as is places restrictions on actions the page can take, rather than on resources that the page can load.
-If the `sandbox` directive is present, the page will be treated as though it was loaded inside of an `<iframe>` with a `sandbox` attribute.
+It's a bit different from the others we've looked at, as it places restrictions on actions that the page can take rather than on resources that the page can load.
+If the `sandbox` directive is present, the page is treated as though it was loaded inside of an `<iframe>` with a `sandbox` attribute.
 This can have a wide range of effects on the page: forcing the page into a unique origin, and preventing form submission, among others.
 It's a bit beyond the scope of this article, but you can find full details on valid sandboxing attributes in the ["sandboxing flag set" section of the HTML5 spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/origin-0.html#sandboxing-flag-set).

-## The meta Tag
+## The meta tag

 CSPs preferred delivery mechanism is an HTTP header.
 It can be useful, however, to set a policy on a page directly in the markup.
 Do that using a `<meta>` tag with